About the Huntington’s Disease Foundation

 HOW we are working toward a cure

-The Hereditary Disease Foundation supports a collaborative approach to scientific discovery.
+The Huntington’s Disease Foundation supports a collaborative approach to scientific discovery.

 We invest in research by providing senior scientists with grants, including our million-dollar Transformative Research Awards, and funding the work of early career scientists through postdoctoral fellowships.
 We organize scientific conferences enabling experts in HD to share their latest discoveries, explore cutting-edge technologies, and form collaborations.
 We highlight for the public notable work of scientists through our research webinars.